State and County Orders

 County of Kauai

 Emergency Rule 24 implements a pre- and post-travel testing program for visitors who stay in “resort bubble” hotels, effective January 5.
-The new rule allows travelers to Kauai, who receive a negative pre-travel test and stay in an approved Enhanced Movement Quarantine (EMQ) “resort bubble” property, to take a post-travel test three days after arrival and be released from quarantine with a negative post-travel test result.
+The rule allows travelers to Kauai, who receive a negative pre-travel test and stay in an approved Enhanced Movement Quarantine (EMQ) “resort bubble” property, to take a post-travel test three days after arrival and be released from quarantine with a negative post-travel test result.

 View all Mayor's Emergency Rules